What does a proctor do?

 - Students transferring UNHS credit should have the Local School Approval Form completed by their school official.

-If a student and proctor are planning to use the online learning platform, both must have a unique email address.
+If a student and proctor are planning to use the learning management system, both must have a unique email address.
 Due to security features, a student and proctor cannot share an email address.

 Our Proctor Guide provides step-by-step descriptions of proctor responsibilities.